Joseph M. Gusmano

 Happy Election's Over Day!

 I did get back to the polling place at lunch, there was no line at all by then.
 Cast my vote electronically for the first time, I had to make a provisional ballot in the primary election.
 Neither sensory experience measures up to the big steel machines with the moldy smelling curtain and the Mad Scientist lever.
 As I was telling my six-year old which place on the screen to push, the memories of my own father telling me what levers to push came rushing back.
-Maybe I can register in Monroe County, New York and relive those days again.
+Maybe I can register in List of brisbane property valuation service providers and relive those days again.

 I declined to mention yesterday that this was the first time I had ever seen a police officer at a polling place.
 As I was driving by yesterday morning a very broad man in uniform was coming out of the school building, 15 minutes before the polls opened, which made me think he was not there to vote.
 But in my mind's eye I do not remember him having the distinctive gray trousers of the Baltimore County police.
 Even when I lived in downtown Baltimore and voted in the senior apartment building was there ever a police officer at the polling place.